VirgilSecurity/awesome-virgil/objective-c-swift/quickstart/readme.md

 ## Use Case
 **Secure any data end to end**: users need to securely exchange information (text messages, files, audio, video etc) while enabling both in transit and at rest protection.

-- Application generates public and private key pairs using Virgil Crypto Library and use Virgil Keys Service to enable secure end to end communications:
+- Application generates public and private key pairs using Virgil Crypto Library and uses Virgil Keys Service to enable secure end to end communications:
     - public key on Virgil Public Keys Service;
     - private key on Virgil Private Keys Service or locally.
 - Sender’s information is encrypted in Virgil Crypto Library with the recipient’s public key.